18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 ### Employee performance management checklist

 * Use the Employee performance management checklist (coming soon) to guide you through the end of FY19 performance review

+#### Gathering supporting documentation

+* Supporting documentation, such as examples of your work and any other elements that align with your Performance Management Plan, is optional for the performance review process.
+This information can be shared with your Supervisor during your 1:1 performance review conversation that will take place October 21 - November 7.

 ### Guidance